dhesru/anomaly_detector/readme.md

 **How to use:**

-Upload multivariate time series.
+- Upload **multivariate time series**.
-Once CSV is uploaded, click on Start Anomaly Detection This will take ~1-2 minutes.
-Post completion, click on See Anomalous Points for the Red points in the time series chart.
+- Once CSV is uploaded, click on Start Anomaly Detection This will take ~1-2 minutes.
+- Post completion, click on See Anomalous Points for the Red points in the time series chart.
 These represent the outliers.